First Year Students

 Transfer credits are any college credits earned after graduation from high school.
 Alternative, concurrent, and dual enrollment credits will not be counted as transfer credits.
 Credits earned at regionally accredited colleges or universities will be evaluated by the Registrar's Office, and credit will be given in accordance with College policy only after a student has been accepted.
 In general, credit will be accepted for courses that are comparable to courses in our curriculum.
 Accepted transfer credits and GPA will aid in merit determination for transfer students.
 Any discrepancies between final transcripts and those presented at the time of admission will be reviewed by the Vice President for Enrollment Management and could result in changes to financial aid awards and/or violations of our Honor Code.

 Alternative credits are any credits earned prior to the date of high school graduation, including those eared through Advanced Placement, International Baccalaureate, concurrent enrollment, or dual enrollment.
 Alternative credits are not considered transfer credits.
 Although alternative credits may apply toward the 124 credits required for graduation, they do not count toward the 28 transfer credits that would allow a student to complete less than the full PEAK curriculum.
-Students entering C of I only with alternative credits are considered first year students.
+Students entering the College with only alternative credits are considered first year students.
 Students must initiate the acceptance of alternative credit with the Registrar's Office.
 Alternative credit toward program and/or graduation requirements will be determined on a course-by-course basis.

 The College of Idaho accepts a combined total of up to 30 semester credits as alternative credit.
 Concurrent or dual enrollment credit is given based on a grade of C or better, while AP and IB credit is determined by the exam score.